ukabuye/DataMgtPlan/README.md

 ## Contents

 - `README.md`: This file provides an overview of the repository and the Data Management Plan.
-- `Usamah_DMP.pdf`: The PDF document that contains the detailed Data Management Plan.
+- `Usamah_DMP.pdf`: The PDF document that contains a brief description of the project and a detailed Data Management Plan.
-- `Usamah_DMP.docx`: The Word document version of the Data Management Plan.

 ## Data Management Plan